bennybp/ToBeNamedLater-design/PROP-0009-Molecule.md

  molecule aspect of the system.
 The remainder, which we term Space will be the subject of another proposal.

-## APIs
+#### APIs

 The molecule will ultimately be made up of a set of atoms (or atomic centers).
 Here we layout what the minimum interface for a molecule should be, for the `Atom` and `Molecule` classes.
 Developers wishing to adopt their code to this interface should try to be consistent with our API.
-When implementing them I encourage developers to follow language precedent so long as all of these operations exist.
+When implementing your classes I encourage you to follow language precedent so long as all of these operations exist.
 For example, the `double Comp(int i)` function of the Atom class, described shortly, is in C++ most naturally expressed as `double operator[](int i)`.

+Ryan - I think there are two issues at play, what should our Atom/Molecule class do?
+And what functionality do we expect from other people's atom/molecule classes.
+This section focuses on the latter.
+Thus I motion we move some the following discussions to the next section.

 <!---
 The point is as long as I can get the i-th component of your atom I don't care what you call the function.
 Yes, a true API specifies signatures, but I think a more realistic first step for our field is just to ensure we have common functionality.
 In the next section we will describe how the atom and molecule classes are handled within the current module project.
 Aside from the following API both atom and molecule must have a mechanism for deep copy, shallow copy is optional.
 -->

-### Atom
+##### Atom
 The minimum public atom interface will contain functions that do the following:

 <!---